sanjuhs/build-enterprise-RAG/README.md

 - Streaming of the Responses
 - Sclaability in terms of adding new features to the application without bloat or re-writing the entire application

+### Additional requirements:

+- Observanility amd Monitoring [ just to do site monitoring iwth ease as well as for LLMops - langfuse and others ]
+- Gaurd Rails [ corretcess + Not have PII( personal identifiable information) ]
+- Security [ prevent data from being leaked/ access to the data ]

-ITs not just the LLM its but everything that wraps around the LLM and the user.
+### ITs not just the LLM its but everything that wraps around the LLM and the user.

 We will start with Business Goals for most Enterprise RAG applications.

-What will the end user of the enterprise RAG application be able to see and do?
+## What will the end user of the enterprise RAG application be able to see and do?

 - Login page ( with working login credentials ) [ we cna use mannual login credentials for now, or can use OKTA or Auth0 ]
 - Upload page ( which will hold the uplaod pipeline inclduing emebedding and status of the upload )
 - Billing page ( which will hold the billing information and the billing history )
 - Main RAG chat application page ( which will hold the RAG application and the RAG Chat history )

-Backend Architecture:
+## Backend Architecture:

 - FastAPI - for the API - with microservices architecture / basically with gateways
 - Github Actions - for the deployment